Overview: Are you tired? Check out these 8 tips for a tired homeschool mom. Believe it or not, you CAN feel refreshed! Find out how!

 Again, you should check with your doctor if you want to add supplements to your diet.
 She may have some great ideas for you to try for your specific situation.

-5. Drink water – Did you know that if you are slightly dehydrated that will make you feel lethargic?
+Did you know that if you are slightly dehydrated that will make you feel lethargic?
 Drink a tall, cool glass of water and see if your energy level picks up.
 Our bodies require a lot more water than they usually get.
 Aim to drink half as many ounces as the number of pounds you weigh.
 For example, if you weigh 150lbs then attempt to drink 75oz of water each day.

-6. Check with your doctor – If you’re tired in the morning even after a good night’s sleep, you should check with your doctor.
+If you’re tired in the morning even after a good night’s sleep, you should check with your doctor.
 She can do a simple blood test to see if your thyroid is functioning properly and to check for anemia.
 Thyroid function often goes down after childbirth and also during perimenopause.
 I have hypothyroidism and I’m very grateful for the medication which helps me to be less tired!

-8. Take time for yourself – When we’re busy we tend to drop everything we’re doing for ourselves.
+When we’re busy we tend to drop everything we’re doing for ourselves.
 As homeschoolers, we’re quite often so focused on our kids and on their education that we rarely make any time for activities that we enjoy.

 It’s important to try to carve out a little bit of time so that you can read a book for pleasure, paint a picture, go for a walk, take a bubble bath, or engage in some other leisure activity which can help you to recharge your batteries.
-This is especially important if you are in introvert!
+This is especially important if you are an introvert!
 Ask your spouse or a close friend to help keep you accountable in this area.